Postgame Report: Brooks, Morant lead Grizzlies to 112-109 victory over Jazz in Game 1 - News Break

 Postgame Report: Brooks, Morant lead Grizzlies to 112-109 victory over Jazz in Game 1

 The Memphis Grizzlies knocked off the Utah Jazz to take a 1-0 lead in the First Round of the NBA Playoffs with a 112-109 victory on Sunday night.
 Dillon Brooks and Ja Morant put together another breakout performance in their playoff debuts to take a 1-0 lead in the series.
 Brooks’ 31 points, 7 rebounds, two blocks and two steals were crucial as the Grizzlies held onto their lead in the second and third quarters.
-Morant took over in the fourth quarter to fend off the Jazz comeback bid, finishing with 26 points, four rebounds and four assists.www.chatsports.com
+Morant took over in the fourth quarter to fend off the Jazz comeback bid, finishing with 26 points, four rebounds and four assists.
+In his playoff debut, Brooks became the seventh player in the last 10 postseasons to score over 30 points.
+Morant finished the night as one of nine players under the age of 22 to score 25 plus in his NBA Playoffs debut.www.nba.com